 409-023-0100 Definitions

+The following definitions apply to OAR 409-023-0100 to 409-023-0105:

+(1) “Affiliated Clinic” means an outpatient clinic located in Oregon that:

+(a) is operating under the common control of a hospital; or

+(b) is owned in whole or part by the hospital; or

+(c) is operating under the same brand as the hospital.

+(2) “Authority” means the Oregon Health Authority.

-The following definitions apply to OAR 409-023-0100 to 409-023-0105:(1) “Charity care” means free or discounted health services provided to persons who cannot afford to pay and from whom a hospital has no expectation of payment.
+(3) “Charity care” means free or discounted health services provided to persons who cannot afford to pay and from whom a hospital has no expectation of payment.
 Charity care does not include bad debt, contractual allowances, or discounts for quick payment.
-Charity care is reported on the basis of cost, not gross charges by adjusting charges by a ratio of cost to charges (RCC).

-(2) “Community” means the geographic service area and patient population that the health care institution serves as defined by the hospital.
+(4) “Community” means the geographic service area and patient population that the health care institution serves as defined by the hospital.

-(3) “Community benefits” mean programs or activities that provide treatment or promote health and healing as a response to identified community needs.
+(5) “Community benefits” mean programs or activities that provide treatment or promote health and healing as a response to identified community needs.
 They are not provided primarily for marketing purposes or to increase market share.

-(a) Community benefit must meet at least one of the following criteria:
+Community benefit must generate a negative margin and meet at least one of the following criteria:

-(A) Generate negative margin;

-(B) Improve access to health services;
+(a) Improve access to health services;

-(C) Enhance population health;
+(b) Enhance population health;

-(D) Advanceknowledge;
+(c) Advance generalizable knowledge;

-(E) Demonstrate charitable purpose.
+(d) Demonstrate charitable purpose;

-(b) Community benefit activities must be counted in only one of the following categories:

-(A) Charity care;

-(B) Losses related to Medicaid, Medicare, State Children’s Health Insurance Program, or other publicly funded health care program shortfalls;

-(C) Community health improvement services;

-(D) Health professionals’ education;

-(E) Subsidized health services;

-(F) Research;

-(G) Financial and in-kind contributions to the community;

-(H) Community building activities;

-(I) Community benefit operations.
+(e) Address social determinants of health.

+.

+(6) “Hospital” has the meaning provided in ORS 442.612.

-(4) “Cost” means the total expense incurred by the hospital minus any offsetting revenue (e.g. grants, payments).
+(7) “Net Cost” means the total expense incurred by the hospital minus any offsetting revenue such as grants, donations, or payments for service.
+Net costs may be provided using either a cost-to-charge ratio methodology or a cost accounting methodology.

-(5) “Hospital” has the meaning provided in ORS 442.015.(6) “Office” means the Office for Oregon Health Policy and Research.
+(8) “Social Determinant of Health” has the meaning provided in ORS 442.612

-Statutory/Other Authority: ORS 442.205 Statutes/Other Implemented: ORS 442.205, 442.011, 442.200, 442.425 & 442.445 History: OHP 2-2008, f. & cert. ef.
+Statutory/Other Authority: ORS 442.601, 442.602, 442.442.612, 442.618 Statutes/Other Implemented: History: OHP 2-2008, f. & cert. ef.
 7-1-08

 409-023-0105 Reporting